+Four IPL treatments are recommended to best manage your MGD.
+These are performed at intervals of day 1, day 15, day 45 and day 75.
+IPL single sessions amount to $200 (or a concession discount of $25 per single session).
 Each session takes about 15 minutes.
 Your optometrist will apply protective goggles over your eyes and hydrogel on the skin below the eye.
 A series of flashes are applied under the lower eyelid.
-The IPL device generates a painless polychromatic pulsed light, so no needles or injections are required.
-Following this, another set of goggles will be placed over your eyes for a Blephasteam treatment.
+The IPL device generates a painless polychromatic pulsed light, so no needles or injections are required.1 Following this, another set of goggles will be placed over your eyes for a Blephasteam treatment.
 Your optometrist will afterwards see you to review your progress and attend to any questions or concerns you might have.

 The IPL stimulation prompts the meibomian glands to return to normal function within a few hours following the treatment.
 The effect is cumulative, so the improvement will last for about two weeks after the first treatment, four weeks after the second one, and so on.
-Marked improvement in symptoms and reduced need for eye drops is generally noticed after two treatments.
-A repeat treatment course may be required at a later time if your symptoms return despite ongoing management with other MGD treatments.
+Marked improvement in symptoms and reduced need for eye drops is generally noticed after three treatments.3 A repeat treatment course may be required at a later time if your symptoms return despite ongoing management with other MGD treatments.

 While the mechanism for how IPL treats MGD is not yet fully understood, it is thought to be related to a decreased release of inflammatory mediators from nearby blood-vessels, and decreased overgrowth of bacteria around the lid area.1 Recent research into the efficacy of IPL for MGD has shown improvements in tear film stability and a reduction in dry eye symptoms following the treatment.1,3,4